auth0-developer-hub/auth0-b2b-saas-starter/README.md

 > [!TIP]
 > Ready to begin?
 Jump ahead to the [Getting Started](#getting-started) section.

 This sample application provides developers with a solid foundation to kickstart their journey into building a business-to-business software-as-a-service (B2B SaaS) application.
-With a carefully selected stack of well-documented and widely adopted technologies, along with seamless integration with Auth0 for identity and login management, this starter kit aims to streamline the development process, enabling you to focus on building out your core product instead of worrying about the complexities of SaaS identity management and secure customer onboarding.
+With a carefully selected stack of well-documented and widely adopted technologies, along with seamless integration with Auth0 for identity and login management, this starter kit aims to streamline the development process and enable developers to focus on building out their core product instead of worrying about the complexities of SaaS identity management and secure customer onboarding.

-It incorporates best practices and industry-standard technologies to provide a robust and scalable solution for building secure software, with all the capabilities you need to be competitive, resilient, and scalable.
+It incorporates best practices and industry-standard technologies to provide a robust and scalable solution for building secure software, with all the capabilities needed to be competitive, resilient, and scalable.
 The project includes the architecture and components you need to get started, authentication and authorization powered by Auth0, and deployment instructions that make it easy to move to staging or production when you're ready.

-## Target use case
+## Target Use Case

 Use this to bootstrap a SaaS application with the following commonly needed capabilities: